iterative/katacoda-scenarios/tutorials/pipelines/step4.md

 # Reproduce

-As we have seen, reproducing a stage means rerunning its command and regenerating its outputs, but only if the dependencies have changed and if the stage is not locked.
+As we have seen, reproducing a stage means rerunning its command and regenerating its outputs, but only if the dependencies have changed, and if the stage is not locked.
 If these dependencies are outputs from some previous stages, then those stages are reproduced first, to see whether there are any changes on the results (outputs).
 This is done